3picMatth/Downturn-Volatily/README.md

 # Downturn-Volatily
-A Python program to analyze portfolio drawdowns.
-It reads historical asset returns from Excel, lets users define portfolio weights, calculates weighted mean and standard deviation, and uses Monte Carlo simulations to predict future drawdowns.
-Results include key statistics and a visual distribution of simulated drawdowns.
+The program takes as input an Excel file named "Assets Return," containing the daily returns of the assets in the portfolio.
+It then prompts the user to assign weights to each asset, ensuring they sum to 1.
+Finally, it calculates the relative and maximum drawdown and uses Monte Carlo simulation to estimate the portfolio's average and maximum future drawdowns.